NIHR Randomised Trials Coordination

 Efficacy and mechanism of low dose intradermal allergen immunotherapy in treatment of seasonal allergic rhinitis ('hay fever'): A study investigating efficacy and mechanism of an intervention.
 (EME Programme)

 Imaging perfusion deficits and thrombolysis safety and efficacy in acute ischaemic stroke.
 The Third International Stroke Trial (IST-3): An embedded mechanistic study which is attached to an existing study.
-(EME Programme funded by MRC)
+(EME Programme)

 Molecular selection of therapy in metastatic colorectal cancer: a molecularly stratified randomised controlled trial programme (FOCUS 4): An adaptive trial.
-(EME Programme funded by MRC)
+(EME Programme)

 Prostate Testing for Cancer and Treatment (ProtecT) Feasibility Study: An informative feasibility study.
 (HTA Programme)